Tony Burton: Personal life

-Prison
+Incarceration

 After his brief professional boxing career, Burton served more than three years in a Chino, California prison for robbery.
 The acting exercises he performed as part of a therapy program helped steer him into an acting career after his release.
 NEA's Frank Sanello in March 1988:

 Prison for me was productive because I got my high school diploma and a degree from the University of California.
 But most important, I got myself together and found out who I was and how I could proceed without destroying myself.

 More specifically, one of the skills acquired at Chino landed Burton his wife Rae, who he met on a TV-repair house call.
 Moreover, a workshop in the prison that used psychodrama as a form of therapy pointed Burton toward his acting career, when an emotional breakthrough achieved by one of his partners in an acting exercise dramatically demonstrated theater's potential power.